conan-io/docs/creating_packages/define_abi_compatibility.rst

 Each package recipe can generate *N* binary packages from it, depending on three things:
 ``settings``, ``options`` and ``requires``.

-When any of the :ref:`settings_property` of a package recipe changes, it will reference a different binary:
+When any of the :ref:`attribute_settings` of a package recipe changes, it will reference a different binary:

 .. code-block:: python